Scroll Top

 Ever dreamed of being an entrepreneur that creates impact in your community?
 On this internship, learn business acumen directly from changemakers in the field!
 Explore topics related to planning, operations, financial literacy and strategy within a sustainable and eco-friendly model.
 This internship offers you the chance to ask questions directly to those who have started their own enterprise.
 Learn about Makadaya Impact Centre’s role in creating sustainable solutions and opportunities for local entrepreneurs to address the economic gap in Indonesia.

-On GLA’s Bali Internship: Career Exploration in Community Development with Focus on Business & Sustainability you will:
+On GLA’s Bali Internship: Career Exploration in Business & Sustainability you will:

 • Engage in business acumen workshops with local changemakers